kubernetes/enhancements/keps/sig-storage/3476-volume-group-snapshot/README.md

 Admin can create a VolumeGroupSnapshotContent, specifying an existing VolumeGroupSnapshotHandle in the storage system and specifying a VolumeGroupSnapshot name and namespace.
 Then the user creates a VolumeGroupSnapshot that points to the VolumeGroupSnapshotContent name.

-Admin will retrieve all volumeSnapshotHandles in the Volume Group Snapshot from the storage system, create VolumeSnapshotContents pointing to the volumeSnapshotHandles.
-Then the user can create VolumeSnapshots pointing to the VolumeSnapshotContents.
+The controller will retrieve all volumeSnapshotHandles in the Volume Group Snapshot from the storage system, create VolumeSnapshotContents pointing to the volumeSnapshotHandles.
+Then the controller will create VolumeSnapshots pointing to the VolumeSnapshotContents.

 ### Delete VolumeGroupSnapshot